 The layout isn’t fancy, but it’s well crafted.
 The fonts are readable and clean.
 The art is straightforward and beautiful.
 The game uses Into the Odd as its base, a game that was designed to be easy-to-use.
 Chris McDowall, Into the Odd’s creator, once wrote on his blog about how you can make a character in, like, sixty-seconds (I’m paraphrasing here).
 Combat is quick because you automatically hit and then roll damage.
 Everything is pared down and pragmatic.
 An item card fits into your inventory or doesn’t.
 Durability follows the three-strikes-you’re-out rule.
 Conditions fill up inventory slots, and so on and so forth.

 Of course there’s a “but.”
-I can’t help but feel like, even if it is a perfect product, that, maybe measuring things as products isn’t entirely a good thing.
-We could have a whole discussion about art and its purpose.
+I can’t help but feel like, even if it is a perfect product, that, maybe measuring things only as products isn’t entirely a good thing.
+We could have a whole discussion about art and its purpose (I don’t think it can or should just have one purpose).
 Are TTRPGs more art or are they products?
-Is there a difference?
-I don’t know the answer, but I do know that when I read Mausritter, when I think about the book, I feel like there’s something missing.
+Is there a difference or are they both at the same time all the time?
+I don’t know the answers (and people discuss these things frequently), but I do know that when I read Mausritter, when I think about the book, I feel like there’s something missing.

 Mausritter does what’s expected of it beat for beat.
 It is, in the truest sense of the word, a guidebook.
 It doesn’t care if you read it as much as it cares that you can find what you need at a moment’s notice.
 It doesn’t care to wow you or make your imagination run wild.
 It is the book you pick up *after* you have the thought “I want to play a better Mouse Guard.”
 It’s the book you grab after your friends watch “The Great Mouse Detective” and decide to recreate it.